< Back to Blog

 Indirect Cost of Non-compliance

-Furthermore, companies that experience data breaches or security incidents due to non-compliance often face long-term implications for their profits.
+Moreover, the ripple effects of diminished trust from a breach can extend to the organization’s brand reputation, affecting investor confidence and possibly leading to a decline in stock prices or market value.
 Surveys have shown that in the US alone, 83% of consumers say they will stop spending with a business after a security incident.
-This is evident from research showing that 29% of companies lose revenue after a breach and a 7.5% decrease in stock price
+This is evident from research showing that 29% of companies lose revenue after a breach and a 7.5% decrease in stock price.

 Identifying the Risks